osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 For the Azure Event Hubs adapter to start data collection, configure the following items:

-- Data source: Provide the data source from which the adapter should collect data
+- Data source: Provide the data source from which the adapter should collect data.
-- Data selection: Select Azure Event Hubs items to which the adapter should subscribe for data
+- Data selection: Select Azure Event Hubs items to which the adapter should subscribe for data.
-- Logging: Set up the logging attributes to manage the adapter logging behavior
+- Logging: Set up the logging attributes to manage the adapter logging behavior.

 For more details, see [PI Adapter for Azure Event Hubs data source configuration](xref:PIAdapterForAzureEventHubsDataSourceConfiguration) and [PI Adapter for Azure Event Hubs data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).